SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

-Since the point of this article is to study in detail the SRB measure of Anosov actions, we will have to consider desintegration of measures along stable and unstable foliations.
-For this kind of consideration, it will be crucial that these foliations are \emph{absolutely continuous}.
+Since the point of this article is to study in detail the SRB measure of Anosov actions, we will have to consider disintegration of measures along stable and unstable foliations.
+It will be crucial that these foliations are \emph{absolutely continuous}.
 This fact is well established.
 However, for our purposes, we will need that some conditional densities are $C^\infty$.
 This seems to be folklore, but we have not found a complete proof written down.
 We have thus decided to recall the relevant definitions, and explain how the regularity of the conditional measures can be derived from existing results in the literature.

-\begin{Def} Let $F$ be a partition of $\mc M$ and given $m\in \mc{M}$ let $F(m)$ be the unique element in $F$ containing $m$.
+\begin{Def} Let $F$ be a partition of $\mc M$ and, given $m\in \mc{M}$, let $F(m)$ be the unique element in $F$ containing $m$.
 Given a neighbourhood $U$ of $m$ denote by $F_{\mathrm{loc}}(m)$ the connected component of $F(m)\cap U$ containing $m$.